Variospora flavescens

 Variospora flavescens is a species of saxicolous (rock-dwelling), crustose lichen in the family Teloschistaceae.
 It is a common, widely distributed species and has been recorded in Africa, Asia, Europe, and Macaronesia.
+It forms large, circular, orange patches up to 10 cm or more across on calcareous stone such as limestone and mortar.
+First described in 1762, the species has been placed in several genera and was transferred to Variospora in 2013.

 Taxonomy

 The species was first scientifically described by botanist William Hudson in 1762.
 He placed it in the eponymously named genus Lichen, as was the standard practice in those times, following the example of Carl Linnaeus in his influential 1753 work Species Plantarum.
 In its long taxonomic history, the species has acquired an extensive list of synonyms.
 For example, in early Italian literature, it was frequently referred to as Caloplaca murorum.
 Jack Laundon placed the taxon in the genus Caloplaca in 1984, and it was known by this binomial until 2013, when Ulf Arup, Patrik Frödén, and Ulrik Søchting transferred it to the newly circumscribed genus Variospora.